For Graduate Students

 David and Michelle Kroin Family Scholarship Fund

-LSI Cubed promotes cross-lab interaction and collaboration by funding “cubes” of two to three graduate students and/or postdoctoral fellows from at least two LSI labs.
+LSI Cubed promotes cross-lab collaboration and provides an opportunity for LSI trainees to lead a research project by funding “cubes” of two to three researchers from at least two labs.

 For Postdoctoral Fellows

 The Michigan Life Sciences Fellows program comprises a unique, multidisciplinary community of scholars, and provides mentorship focused on nurturing and launching truly innovative scientists into groundbreaking careers.
 It's a partnership between the LSI, Medical School, College of Pharmacy and College of Literature, Science, and the Arts.
 It offers a generous stipend, strong mentorship and skill-building to prepare researchers for independent careers.

 Each year, undergraduate students from across Michigan are invited to apply to spend 10 weeks working with mentors in our state-of-the-art laboratories, getting hands-on immersive experience in basic science research.
 Fellows receive a stipend and housing support.

 The Rosen Fellows program provides need-based support to undergraduate students working in LSI labs, with a preference for students placed through the U-M Undergraduate Research Opportunities Program (UROP).
 Support is available during the summer.